awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Minimize_Blast_Radius_with_Shuffle_Sharding/_index.md

 ---
 ## Authors

-* Mahanth Jayadeva, Solutions Architect, Well-Architected
+* Mahanth Jayadeva, Solutions Architect, AWS Well-Architected

 ## Introduction

 In this lab, you will become familiar with the concept of shuffle-sharding and how it can help reduce blast radius during failures.
-You will learn how to distribute traffic in a combinatorial way so that any failures affect only a small subset of users.
+You will learn how to distribute user requests to resources in a combinatorial way so that any failures affect only a small subset of users.
+"Users" in this case refers to any source of requests to your workload.
+This can be other services that call your workload, in addition to actual human users.

-While most workloads are designed to withstand infrastructure failures, issues introduced by the application could propagate through the workload and take down the entire fleet of services.
-It is important to have a strategy to minimize disruption to users that could be caused by such application issues.
+Without any sharding, any worker (such as servers, queues, or databases) in your workload can handle any request.
+With this architecture a a poisonous request or a flood of requests from one user will spread unabated through the entire fleet.
+Sharding is the practice of providing logical isolation of capacity (one ore more workers) for each set of users, limiting the propagation of such failures.
+Shuffle-sharding further limits the impact of any one "bad actor" among your users.

 In this lab, you will create a workload with a sample application running on EC2 instances.
 You will then create a strategy to distribute traffic using shuffle-sharding and reduce the blast radius when a failure occurs.

-The skills you learn will help you create bulkhead architectures in alignment with Reliability best practices of the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/)
+The skills you learn will help you [use bulkhead architectures](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/use-fault-isolation-to-protect-your-workload.html) in alignment with Reliability best practices of the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/)

 ## Goals:

-* Deploy a workload with a bulkhead architecture
+* Deploy a workload with a bulkhead architecture to limit propagation of failures.
+* Apply shuffle-sharding to further limit failure propagation
 * Test failure within the workload and ensure the blast radius is minimized

 ## Prerequisites: